wilkelab/ProteinEvolutionToolbox/python/README.txt

 parse_FB_output.py: parses the output of FUBAR.
 Prints the site count (starting with one), then the omega at that site as calculated from alpha and beta.

 remove_duplicates.py: removes duplicates from a set of sequences.
 Removes both identical sequences and identical FASTA identifiers.

+translate_align_mapping.py: translates a fasta nucleotide file, aligns the protein sequences, and reverse translates back to the nucelotide sequences.  can output either map or original sequences.  no longer removes duplicate sequences.